coakes68/CIP_Final_Project/README.md

 The game will use a text-based interface, be lightweight (no external dependencies), and include error handling for invalid inputs, drawing from lessons learned in previous games (e.g., handling EOFError and environment-specific input issues).

-  The game features:
+The game features the following:

 Multiplayer Mode:

 Option to choose single-player (vs. computer) or multiplayer (player vs. player).
 In multiplayer, both players input choices (with input masking for fairness).
 In single player mode, Player 1 enters name and Computer is assigned a "special" name.
 In multiplayer mode, both Player 1 and Player 2 enter their names.

 Flexible Input: Accepts full choice names or single-letter shortcuts for convenience.

 Clear win/loss rules:
   Rock crushes Scissors and Lizard.
   Paper covers Rock and disproves Spock.
   Scissors cuts Paper and decapitates Lizard.
   Lizard poisons Spock and eats Paper.
   Spock smashes Scissors and vaporizes Rock.

 Difficulty Levels:
 Easy: Random computer choices (as in the original).
     Medium: Tracks player’s last 3 choices and biases toward counters.
     Hard: Uses a simple Markov chain to predict based on choice history.
 Score Tracking: Keeps track of player and computer scores across rounds.